Myxoid Cyst

 2. Warm Soaks: Soaking the affected area in warm water.

-3. Topical Steroids: Reducing inflammation and itching.
+3. Topical Steroids: Reducing and itching.

 4. Compression: Applying pressure to encourage drainage.